j-ameyi/jameyi-web/content/authors/admin/_index.md

 I was born and raised in Accra, Ghana where I received my B.S. in Mathematics and Statistics from [Ghana's premier university](https://www.ug.edu.gh/).
 From there, I obtained my [M.S. in Applied Statistics & Analytics](https://www.cmich.edu/colleges/se/STAD/graduateprograms/misappliedstatisticsandanalytics/Pages/default.aspx) at Central Michigan University, Mount Pleasant, MI.

 Starting Fall 2021, I will be a first year student in the [Ph.D.
 Biostatistics](https://biostatprograms.osu.edu/) program at The Ohio State University in Columbus, Ohio (*Go Bucks!*).
 I am honored to be the receipient of the **Dr. Gary G. & Mrs. Carolyn J. Koch Fellowship award** in the [College of Public Health](https://cph.osu.edu/) for the 2021-2022 academic year.
-My broad research interests are in Bayesian methods, bioinformatics, statistical genetics, high-dimensional data analysis, statistical computing and graphics.
+My broad research interests are in Bayesian methods, bioinformatics, statistical genetics, statistical computing and graphics.

 In my spare time, I like to travel, listen to music, spend time with my friends and family or go out for a walk.
 I also enjoy playing soccer and watching the Ghanaian and English Premier Leagues.